taslimav1/systemDesign/src/urlshortener.md

-# Design a home recommendation engine
+# Design a url shortener like bit.ly
-# You May Also Like: Show 3 recommended homes when a user submits lead for a home
+# Service to allow users to create short urls so that they are easy to share with end users.

 ## 1. Problem Formulation
 Increase revenue (through lead generation) by recommending homes to users